If your mother has bunions….

 The relationship between bunions and heredity will really matter to you if your mother often complained about her bunions and the foot pain they caused.
 Maybe your grandmother or other relatives (male or female) suffered in the same way.

 If so, it’s likely you were told that someday these unsightly bumps would develop on the sides of your own feet, and, because of genetics, there was nothing you could do about it.

-However, my research indicates that this issue about bunions and heredity is not quite so clear-cut.
+However, my research indicates that this issue about bunions and genetics is not quite so clear-cut.
 What is more clear is that a particular type of structure of your foot that predisposes you to develop bunions is definitely hereditary.

 Certain tendons and ligaments along with the supportive structures of the the first metatarsal bone are simply positioned differently in some people, and positioned in a way that leads to weakness in the foot.
 If your mother’s feet (or father’s) contain this kind of abnormal positioning, then it’s more likely that yours will, also.